whiskyechobravo/kerko/README.md

     a timezone selector function to override it (see the [Flask-Babel documentation][Flask-Babel_documentation]).
 Any timezone name supported by
     the [pytz] package should work.
-  - `KERKO_WHOOSH_LANGUAGE`: The language of search requests.
+  - `kerko.search.whoosh_language`: The language of search requests.
 Defaults to `'en'`.
 You may refer to Whoosh's source to get the list of supported languages (`whoosh.lang.languages`) and the list of languages that support stemming (`whoosh.lang.has_stemmer()`).
-  - `KERKO_ZOTERO_LOCALE`: The locale to use with Zotero API calls.
+  - `kerko.zotero.locale`: The locale to use with Zotero API calls.
 This dictates the locale of Zotero item types, field names, creator types and citations.
 Defaults to `'en-US'`.
 Supported locales are listed at https://api.zotero.org/schema, under "locales".
-- `GOOGLE_ANALYTICS_ID`: A Google Analytics stream ID, e.g., 'G-??????????'.
+- `kerko.meta.google_analytics_id`: A Google Analytics stream ID, e.g.,
-  This variable is optional and there is no default value.
+  'G-??????????'.
+This variable is optional and is empty by default.
 If set and Flask is not running in debug mode, then the Google Analytics tag is inserted into the pages.

 **Caution:** Many of the configuration variables cause changes to the structure of Kerko's cache or search index.
 Changing those variables may require that you